mwelz/GenericML/README.md

 # GenericML
 R implementation of Generic Machine Learning (Chernozhukov, V., Demirer, M., Duflo, E., &amp; Fernández-Val, I., 2021) using the `mlr3` framework.
 We intend to extend this implementation to a fully-fledged R package for the CRAN.
+Please note that this implementation is still work in progress and has not yet been thoroughy tested, so we cannot yet guarantee correctness.
+If you find a bug, please open an issue or let us know via email.

 ## Organization of this repo